-One of the main aims of Pakistan Children’s Heart Foundation is to help improve the local paediatric cardiology and cardiac surgery infrastructure in Pakistan.
-In lieu of this PCHF is involved in organizing capacity building workshops in collaboration with hospitals/institutions in Pakistan, where CHD treatment is currently taking place.
+One of the main aims of Pakistan Children’s Heart Foundation is to help improve the local pediatric cardiology and cardiac surgery infrastructure in Pakistan.
+In lieu of this, PCHF is involved in organizing capacity building workshops in collaboration with hospitals/institutions in Pakistan, where CHD treatment is currently taking place.

-The workshop was a resounding success with 21 children also receiving free treatment for their CHDs over the 3 days.
+The workshop was a resounding success, with 21 children receiving free treatment for CHD over 3 days.
 The local healthcare professionals were thankful to PCHF for arranging the workshop and requested that PCHF hold more frequent workshops such as these in the future.

 PCHF is working closely with all major institutions in Pakistan that are involved in the treatment of CHD.
 PCHF aims to help these institutions improve their quality and capacity, ultimately helping build an infrastructure which can accommodate the huge disease burden of CHD in Pakistan.
-In lieu of this PCHF provided a free of cost Surgical Headlight to the paediatric cardiac surgery department at Faisalabad Institute of Cardiology.
+In lieu of this, PCHF provided a free-of-cost surgical headlight to the Pediatric Cardiac Surgery Department at Faisalabad Institute of Cardiology (FIC).